-The Bicycle Friendly America℠ resource page contains several reports on the benefits of cycling, design guides, case studies and other useful information to aid your application process and bicycle-friendly efforts.
+The Bicycle Friendly Business resource page contains several reports on the benefits of cycling, design guides, case studies and other useful information to aid your application process and bicycle-friendly efforts.

 Yes.
 All businesses pay an application fee based on the number of employees at the applying location of the business (only one location is allowed per application).

-*Corporate and Business Members of the League may apply to the Bicycle Friendly Business program for free (Limit one free application per year).
+Corporate Sponsors and Business Members of the League apply to the Bicycle Friendly Business program for free (limit one free application per year per business membership).
 Learn more about Corporate Membership giving levels and additional benefits here.

 The Bicycle Friendly Business program welcomes applications from any business, corporation, organization, association, government agency, or nonprofit group located in the United States with two or more employees.

 Businesses with only one employee or that are entirely volunteer-run (no paid employees) may receive exceptions ONLY if they have a permanent physical location and 2 or more customers, volunteers, or guests visiting their business on a daily basis.

 Generally speaking, individuals and small businesses that work out of a home office or private residence are not eligible for the BFB designation; however, we have made exceptions for bike-focused organizations and companies without a physical location.
 Please email [email protected] to find out if your business might also receive an exception.